Revival (Eminem album): Commercial performance

 Revival is Eminem's eighth consecutive album to top the US Billboard 200, debuting with 267,000 album-equivalent units, 197,000 being traditional album sales.
 As a result, Eminem became the first musical act to get eight entries in a row debut at its summit.

 Revival entered atop the UK Albums Chart with 132,000 album-equivalent units, becoming the year's second largest opening behind Ed Sheeran's ÷ and giving the rapper his eighth consecutive number-one album.
 As of October 2018, it sold 321,000 album-equivalent units in the UK.

 It additionally arrived at number one in Australia, becoming his ninth entry to top the ARIA Albums Chart.
 The album then fell behind ÷ the following week.

-In 2018, Revival was ranked as the 32nd most popular album of the year on the Billboard 200.
+In 2018, Revival was ranked the 32nd-most popular album of the year on the Billboard 200.